zlatkosh/e-wallet/README.md

  - [logback.xml](server/src/main/resources/logback.xml) contains the Logback logging configuration

-[EWalletServerApplication.java](server/src/main/java/com/zlatkosh/ewallet/EWalletServerApplication.java) is the main class and no additional configuration is needed to run the application from within an IDE like IntelliJ IDEA.
+[EWalletServerApplication.java](server/src/main/java/com/zlatkosh/ewallet/EWalletServerApplication.java) is the main class and no additional configuration is needed to start the application from within an IDE like IntelliJ IDEA.